-During the summer you will continue to receive scads of mail from Hollins - - - read it carefully!
+During the summer you will receive scads of mail from Hollins - - - read it carefully!
 Those first few days on campus in September will be much less hectic if you have some idea of what to expect and what is expected of you.
 You may find the catalogue somewhat baffling when you start reading it, but a little time spent with it before you arrive will help you to get a feel of the scope of courses and other opportunities available to you here at Hollins.
 In addition, The Freshman Year (a booklet you will receive during the summer) will help you get an idea of the courses you may be taking.

 Early in the summer you will hear from your upperclass "group leader".
 She will be "on call" throughout the summer via mail to answer questions you may have.
 When you arrive in September, she will be here to greet you and the other four or five girls in your group.
-She will be an immediate and invaluable source of help during those first few busy days.
+Not only will your group leader be an immediate and invaluable source of help during those first few busy days, but she will continue to be a friend throughout your years at Hollins.
+A group leader is someone you can always depend upon.